Thrillworks/tw-standards/src/chapters/readable-code.md

 	3. ### Explain the Purpose.
 		Use comments to document the purpose of each module, service, constant, function.
 In most cases a one-sentence summary goes a long way.
 	4. ### Document All Functions.
-		Use JSDoc-style comments to document all functions.
-VSCode and other IDEs will display this information in tooltips, make your documentation portable!
+		Use [JSDoc-style][https://en.wikipedia.org/wiki/JSDoc] comments to document all functions.
+VSCode and other IDEs will display this information in tooltips - make your documentation portable!
 	5. ### Explain Tricky Bits.
 		Provide comments for tricky code.
 This should in particular include any code that deviates from what one might expect as the “normal” solution.
 Think about a new developer, what was tricky to you on your first day on the job?
 	6. ### Do Not Explain the Obvious.
 		Do not write comments that explain things that are obvious to everyone.
-Everyone here has a minimum skillset, if you find yourself typing exactly what a function name is it’s probably not required.
+Everyone here has a minimum skillset: if you find yourself typing exactly what a function name is, it’s probably not required.
 5. ## File Organization
 	1. ### Use Standard Structure.
 		Consistent file organization makes it easier for another developer to navigate your code.
 This is often more important than using the “best” structure.
 	2. ### Use a `src` Folder.
 		All application specific code lives in a “src” folder, with the exception of the “main” or “index” file.
 	3. ### Use Scalable Structure.